yousifabdullah/slideme/README.md

 # slideme

-8-puzzle implementation in Java with Swing UI and algorithmic solver using A* and BFS.
+8-puzzle implementation in Java with graphical UI and algorithmic solver using A* and BFS.
 (Documentation in Finnish only.)

 **Dokumentaatio:**